Modernly designed loft bathroom in Wirksworth

 Depending on when it was built, your home will either have roofing trusses or rafters.
 By putting your head up into your loft hatch, you ought to be able to know straight away what kind of roofing you have.

 Many people overlook to consider modifications to the flooring underneath the attic when preparing a conversion.
-It’s worth having a think about where the staircase is likely to go and just how much space it might use up.
+It’s worth having a think about where the staircase is likely to go and how much space it might use up.
 Even a well-designed space-saving staircase could use up a large portion of a space, so make sure you have area you’re content to lose.

-What kind of attic conversions are there?
+What kind of loft conversions are there?

-There are four primary types of loft conversion: roofing light, dormer, hip-to-gable and mansard.
+There are four primary kinds of loft conversion: roofing light, dormer, hip-to-gable and mansard.
 The one you pick is likely to be identified by a number of factors, including the type and age of the home you reside in, and your spending plan.

 Hip-to-gable attic conversions work by extending the sloping ‘hip’ roofing at the side of your property outwards to produce a vertical ‘gable’ wall, creating more internal loft area.
 This kind of conversion will only deal with detached or semi-detached homes, as it requires a free sloping side roofing.